Issue Trees: Step-by-Step Guide with Examples (2026)

 What Are the Different Types of Issue Trees?

 There are two fundamental types of issue trees: diagnostic trees and solution trees.
-Understanding the difference matters because each one serves a different purpose in the problem-solving process.
+This distinction, formalized by strategy professor Arnaud Chevallier building on McKinsey's approach, matters because each tree serves a different purpose in the problem-solving process.

 What Is a Diagnostic Issue Tree?